Wild Bird Care

 Touching Babies: If a baby bird is vulnerable and it appears to be in danger, then by all means, return it to its nest or to some sheltered branches.
 Parent birds do not abandon their young if they have been touched by human hands.
 That is a myth.
 Birds have a poorly developed sense of smell but strong protective instinct.
 Make sure you complete the ‘rescue’ quickly, distance yourself from it, and the mom and dad bird will find it in no time.

 Fixing Nests: Nests that have fallen from a tree due to wind or rain can be replaced.
-Put the nest in a small bread basket and secure it to the tree with wire.
+Put the nest in a small natural-fiber basket and secure it to the tree with wire.
 Make sure the ends of the wire are covered with tape to protect the babies from sharp edges.
 Broken limbs containing the young of ‘cavity-nesters’ can be tied to nearby trees.
 If the nest is destroyed make a new one.
-Cut a four inch hole in a plastic juice container and punch some holes in the bottom to let water drain away.
-Line it with a soft cloth for warmth.
+Line it with natural materials from the general area such as grasses, fur or moss.
+If parts of the original nest are available, you might utilize some of that.
 Replace the nest as quickly and quietly as possible so as not to alarm the parents.
 Once the nest is back in the tree, watch it so see if the parents return.
 If they don’t come back after two hours, bring the babies a rescue center.